ang-zeyu/infisearch/docs/src/indexer/language.md

 - Processing phrase queries such as `"for tomorrow"`
 - Boolean queries of stop words (e.g. `if AND forecast AND sunny`)
 - More accurate ranking for free text queries, which employ an inverse document frequency heuristic to prune stop words only when their impact is small (far from always the case!).

-> If you are using any of the 2 `large` presets covered in [section 5.4](./presets.md), which generates a sharded index, stop words are not removed by default.
-This is because these options split up the index, which means that such commonly occuring words are likely to be separately placed into one file. (and never requested until necessary)